Building Permit FAQ’s

 If you propose to demolish any residential structure occupying an area greater than 108 square feet (10 square metres) or part of such a structure, you will require a Building Permit.
-Please refer to our FORMS for application for demolition, and a demolition checklist which will need to be completed.
+Please refer to our FORMS for an application for demolition, and a demolition checklist which will need to be completed.
 Demolition permits are not required for Agricultural farm buildings.

 A building permit may be needed for a tent.
 For more details on the requirements for a tent permit please view the attached Tent Permits.

 A building permit is required for a residential wind turbine and its supporting structure only if it has a rated output of more than 3 kilowatts (Ontario Building Code Division B, 22.214.171.124(g).
 For more information please see our Residential Wind Turbine Requirements brochure.